nikitsrj/goquorum/README.md

 **Basic Architecture**

-The system architecture of a basic quorum network looks somthing like this
+A conceptual component diagram of a basic quorum network looks something like this

 ![Screenshot](quorum-basic.jpg)